-RLT has investment properties, such as residential and commercial office and storage units and parking slots, for lease at the following locations: 1) Philippine Stock Exchange Centre located at Exchange Road, Ortigas Center Pasig City; 2) Icon Plaza located at 5th Avenue, BGC, Taguig City; 3) Icon Residences Tower 1; 4) Skyline Tower; and 5) SkyVillas Tower.
-The latter two (2) towers are located at the One Balete Compound, One Balete Drive corner N. Domingo Street, Quezon City.
+RLT has investment properties, such as residential and commercial office and storage units and parking slots, for lease at the following locations: 1) Tektite Towers (formerly Philippine Stock Exchange Centre) located at Exchange Road, Ortigas Center Pasig City; 2) Icon Plaza located at 26th Street, BGC, Taguig City; 3) Icon Residences Tower 1; 4) Skyline Tower; 5) SkyVillas Tower; and 6) the "El Retiro" compound in Baguio City.
+The Skyline and SkyVillas Towers are located at the One Balete Compound, Balete Drive corner N. Domingo Street, Quezon City.
 The contracts of lease are renewable for periods ranging from six months to five years.

-The Company is also sub-leasing two parcels of land with total area of 3,200 square meters located along 5th Avenue BGC, Taguig City where one parcel of land houses commercial units for lease.
+The Company is also sub-leasing two (2) parcels of land with total area of 3,200 square meters located along 5th Avenue BGC, Taguig City where one (1) parcel of land houses commercial units.

-RLT is also leasing to tenants approximately 500 sq.m. of the Ground Floor space of the One Balete Building located at One Balete Drive corner N. Domingo Street, Quezon City.
+RLT is also leasing to tenants more than 706 sq.m. of the Ground Floor space of the One Balete Building located at One Balete Drive corner N. Domingo Street, Quezon City.

-On December 16, 2020, RLT and PPMI entered into a Lease and Hotel Management Services Agreement, wherein the latter leases, operates, and manages RLT's "El Retiro" property located in Baguio City.
+On December 16, 2020, RLT and PPMI entered into a Lease and Hotel Management Services Agreement, wherein the latter agreed to lease, operate, and manage RLT's "El Retiro" property located in Baguio City.